sinonjs/sinon/docs/_releases/latest/stubs.md

 The original function can be restored by calling `object.method.restore();` (or `stub.restore();`).

+Stubs can be used to replace a module's dependencies, ensuring it is tested in isolation.
+[For simple cases](../../_howto/stub-dependency.md) you might not need additional helper libraries, but for more complex cases you might need to [target the module loading mechanisms](../../link-seams-commonjs.md).

 #### ~~`var stub = sinon.stub(object, "method", func);`~~

 This has been removed from `v3.0.0`.
 Instead you should use